vincentisambart/osx-box-bootstrap/README.md

 under VM Hardware -> Edit Settings: VM Options: Boot Options: Boot Delay Enter 10000 as milliseconds ( 10 seconds ).

-Start the VM, open it's tab/window, click into (just to be sure it has keyboard focus), and start keep holding Command+R. VMware boot menu will appear - __you should still keep holding Cmd+R__, while also hit Enter to select the default "Boot normally" option.
+Start the VM, open it's tab/window, click into (just to be sure it has keyboard focus), and start keep holding Command+R. VMware boot manager menu will appear -

-__Once the Apple logo and the boot loading progress bar appears you can release Command+R__, and macOS will boot into Recovery mode.
+        * In the EFI menu, select Enter setup > Configure boot options > Add boot options > select Recovery partition > select boot.efi
+        * In the Input the description box, hit Enter and type recovery and hit Enter again.
+Choose Commit changes and exit
+        * Next, select recovery option under Boot Manager and follow instructions until you see the MacOS Utilities menu
+        * Select Utilities >Terminal in the MacOS Utilities menu and type csrutil status to get the current SIP status
+        * Then type csrutil disable to disable System Integrity Protection (SIP)
+        * Reboot the VM and check csrutil statusagain to ensure SIP is disabled

 __Restore the boot delay to 0 once you manage to boot into Recovery mode!__